krishnakumarimv/30-Days-Data-Analytics-Cookbook/Day-02/README.md

 * Use examples to assess your organization’s analytics maturity
 * Apply the framework to operational or governance datasets
 * Use the analytics types as a common language across teams

-## Series Context

-This is **Day 02** of a structured **30-day analytics journey** covering:

-* Foundations of analytics
-* Data handling and preparation
-* Visualization and storytelling
-* Predictive and prescriptive analytics
-* Public-sector and governance use cases